Chimp Crazy

-Chimp Crazy is an American documentary series directed and produced by Eric Goode (Tiger King).
+Chimp Crazy is an American documentary series directed and produced by Eric Goode.
 It follows Tonia Haddix, whose love for a chimpanzee spins into a wild game with authorities and the animal rights group PETA.

 It premiered on August 18, 2024, on HBO.

 Premise

 Tonia Haddix, an animal broker, spends her days taking care of a chimpanzee, Tonka.
 Her love for Tonka spins into a game with authorities and an animal rights group, PETA.
 The series additionally explores other owners of nonhuman primates and their experiences.